Cerebellum-Network/Cere-Freeport/Quick-Start-Guide.md

 4. Configure NFTs (pricing, royalties, auction etc.)
 5. Upload data/assets to Cere DDC(smart contract call from UI)

 Note: DDC usage is currently free of charge.
 Freeport is accessible to test in our staging environment.
-We will provide you with access to production when we help to connect your app or game to Freeport.
+We will provide you with access to the production environment when we assist you in connecting your app or game to Freeport.

 ## How to connect Freeport to your app or game
 With regards to integration there are even several options to choose from based on your preferred set-up.
 The Cere team will support with any technical challenges and will assist with enabling a data push/pull so you are all set to integrate your minted NFTs in your app or game.